geometryzen/davinci-newton/DEVELOPER.md

 ## Deliverables

-The following files are created in the `dist` folder.
+The following files are created in the `dist` folder:

-The following files are in the `UMD` format.
+These files are in the `UMD` format.

 davinci-newton.js
 davinci-newton.min.js

-The following files are in the `System` format.
+These f files are in the `System` format.

 davinci-newton-system-es5.js
 davinci-newton-system-es5.min.js